 Bucephalandra Green Broad Leaf is a beautiful species of Bucephalandra.
 It features wider, rounded leaves with slightly wrinkled edges.
-Bucephalandra Green Broad Leaf can be attached to hardscape material such as stones and driftwood or simply inserted into cracks between an aquascape.
+Bucephalandra Green Broad Leaf can be attached to hardscape material such as stones and driftwood or inserted into cracks between an aquascape.
 This plant is a very slow grower and sprouts new leaves from long, thin rhizomes.
 It can be propagated by cutting the rhizome and attached to driftwood and rocks using super glue gel or thread.

 |Botanical name||Bucephalandra Green Broad Leaf|